Wimbledon 2022: Elena Rybakina tunes out all the noise to clinch first Grand Slam title

 Along with talking about how she crafted her impressive semifinal win over 2019 champion Simona Halep, the 23-year-old had to fend off questions about her Russian roots.
 “I think I’m based on tour because I’m travelling every week.
 I practise in Slovakia between the tournaments.
 I had camps in Dubai.
 So I don’t live anywhere, to be honest,” Rybakina said when asked about her residence in Moscow.

 It would have been fair to assume that all the off-court noise surrounding her nationality would unsettle the Kazakhstani youngster.
-Against the crowd favourite – ‘Minister of Happiness’ Ons Jabeur – Rybakina tuned out all the noise to launch an incredible comeback and win her first Grand Slam title.
+But against the crowd favourite – ‘Minister of Happiness’ Ons Jabeur – Rybakina tuned out all the noise to launch an incredible comeback and win her first Grand Slam title on Saturday.
+The player representing Kazakhstan allowed Jabeur to win only four more games after the first set on the way to a 3-6, 6-2, 6-2 victory.

 Third seed Jabeur went into the match as the favourite with the Tunisian’s arsenal of delicate drop shots and exquisite backhand slices expected to counter Rybakina’s raw power.
 The Kazakh led the women’s field in the highest average first-serve speed (109mph) and fired in a season-leading 249 aces leading up to the final.